Tommie Agee (American football)

-Thomas Lee Agee (born February 22, 1964) is a former American football running back in the National Football League (NFL) for the Seattle Seahawks, Kansas City Chiefs, and Dallas Cowboys.
-He played college football at Auburn University.
+Thomas Lee Agee (born February 22, 1964) is an American former professional football player who was a running back in the National Football League (NFL) for the Seattle Seahawks, Kansas City Chiefs, and Dallas Cowboys.
+He played college football for the Auburn Tigers.
 He won Super Bowl XXVII and Super Bowl XXVIII with the Cowboys back-to-back, beating the Buffalo Bills in both games.

-Early years
+Early life

 Agee attended Maplesville High School, where he earned All-state honors in football, basketball, and track.
 He also practiced baseball.

 He accepted a football scholarship from Auburn University.
 His best season came as a redshirt freshman playing in a wishbone offense, on a backfield that included Bo Jackson, Lionel James and Brent Fullwood.
 He was third on the team with 115 carries for 604 yards (5.3-yard average) and 4 touchdowns.
 He had 24 carries for 219 yards and 2 touchdowns against the University of Maryland.

 As a sophomore the team changed the offense to an I formation, where he was forced to focus more on his blocking.
 He registered 94 carries (second on the team) for 456 yards (third on the team), a 4.9-yard average and one touchdown.

 As a junior, he was third on the team with 81 carries for 402 yards (5.0-yard average) and 4 touchdowns.
 He had 95 rushing yards, including a 68-yard run against Florida State University.
 He scored 2 touchdowns against the University of Southern Mississippi.

 As a senior, he was second on the team with 66 carries for 271 yards (4.1-yard average), one rushing touchdown, 18 receptions for 200 yards and one receiving touchdown.
 He also was named the special teams captain.

 Agee was a four-year starter at fullback, that was primarily used as the lead blocker for Bo Jackson and Brent Fullwood.
 He finished his college career with 356 carries for 1,733 yards (4.9-yard average), 10 rushing touchdowns, 32 receptions for 321 yards, 3 receiving touchdowns, and returned 10 kickoffs for a 21.5 yard average.

 In 2019, he was inducted into the Alabama Sports Hall of Fame.

 Professional career

 Seattle Seahawks

-Agee was selected by the Seattle Seahawks in the fifth round (119th overall) of the 1987 NFL Draft, the same year as fellow Auburn running backs Bo Jackson, Brent Fullwood, and Tim Jessie.
+Agee was selected by the Seattle Seahawks in the fifth round (119th overall) of the 1987 NFL draft, the same year as fellow Auburn running backs Bo Jackson, Brent Fullwood, and Tim Jessie.
 As a rookie, he suffered a preseason knee injury and was placed on the injured reserve list.
 In 1988, he was a backup tallying one carry for 2 yards and 3 receptions for 31 yards.